...Return to previous page

 For years the Transport Workers Union of America, AFL-CIO has fought hard to have flexibility in capital funds allocated for transit.
 We believe that having new buses, new buildings, and new trains is commendable, but without the diligent and hard working employees, the system will never move.

 In the face of these hard economic times, the Local Flexibility for Transit Assistance Act is a significant step in addressing the issues before us.
 Not only do people need jobs but people need to get to their jobs.
-For every $1 billion dollars spent 36,000 jobs are either supported or created.
+For every $1 billion spent, 36,000 jobs are either supported or created.
 It is clear that proper investments in the transportation sector have immediate returns, and we look forward to the passage of this significant legislation to help keep Americans at work as well as get them to work.

 James C. Little